Impeachment Fever

 In the past two weeks, three Republicans - Sens.
 Richard Lugar of Indiana, George Voinovich of Ohio and Pete Domenici of New Mexico - have announced they can no longer support Bush’s Iraq war strategy and have called on the president to start reducing the military’s role there.

 “I have carefully studied the Iraq situation and believe we cannot continue asking our troops to sacrifice indefinitely while the Iraqi government is not making measurable progress to move its country forward,” Domenici told reporters.
-Domenici has embraced a bill that would put U.S. troops on track to leave by the end of March 2008. [continue]
+Domenici has embraced a bill that would put U.S. troops on track to leave by the end of March 2008. [continue](In accordance with Title 17 U.S.C.
+Section 107, this material is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
+The Lantern has no affiliation whatsoever with the originator of this article nor is The Lantern endorsed or sponsored by the originator.).

-....And The Truth Shall Set Us Free
+...And The Truth Shall Set Us Free

 No comments: